 Sweets aren’t the only potential threat to your pet on Halloween.
 Be careful about how you decorate your home, and which costumes you choose!

-- Potpourri and scented oils: Many scented oils and potpourris can be very toxic to pets.
+Many scented oils and potpourris can be very toxic to pets.
 Pieces of potpourri might be tempting for your dog or cat to lick or ingest, and this can make them sick.
 Also, some scents can be very strong and irritating to your pet.
-Use scents sparingly and
+Use scents sparingly and responsibly.

 Keep Your Pet Indoors on Halloween